hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 The user can enter the state and the date for which they want to check availability for.

 NOTE: This is a asyncronous parallel version, so the search results appear, as they become available, on the screen.
-However this has not been updated wrt some of the new logics/flows/etc.
+However this has not been updated wrt any of the new logics/flows/ features/etc.

 NodeJS based
 =================

-If one runs the commandline nodejs based version of the program, then one can get the list of vaccine centers (with vaccine availability) wrt the specified state and specified date/week.
+If one runs the commandline nodejs based version of the program, then one can get the list of vaccine centers (with vaccine availability) wrt specified state/district and specified date/week.

 node index.js --state "State Name" [optional arguments]